 The education allows doctoral students to choose courses to suit their scientific interests, and doctoral students can also assist in the teaching at the department.
 The education involves networking at a national and international level (e.g. conferences), which results in a broad network.

-The postgraduate programme in materials science
+The doctoral programme in materials science

 focuses on the relationships between the chemical and